Russell Holmes (volleyball)

 Russell Kenneth Holmes (born July 1, 1982) is an American former professional volleyball player.
-He was part of the US national team, and a participant at the Olympic Games London 2012.
+He was part of the U.S. national team, and a participant at the Olympic Games London 2012.
 The 2014 World League and the 2015 World Cup winner.

 Personal life

 Holmes was born in Anaheim, California, United States.
 His parents are Mark and Tamara Holmes.
 He has an older sister Leah and a younger brother Dane.

 After graduating from Fountain Valley High School in 2001, he served a mission for the Church of Jesus Christ of Latter-day Saints in London, England.
 He graduated from Brigham Young University in 2008 with a degree in sociology.

 He is married to Krystal, and has two daughters and son – Sadie Rae (born in June 2007 – from his first marriage), Shea Golden (born on April 27, 2015) and Liam Russell (born on August 10, 2017).

 Career

 Clubs

 In 2008–2010, he played overseas for Austria's Hypo Tirol Innsbruck in the Middle European Volleyball Zone Association (MEVZA), winning the MEVZA Cup in 2009 and the Austrian Cup in 2009 and 2010.

 During the winter of 2010–2011, Russell played for Minas Tênis Clube in Brazilian Volleyball League.
-During 2011–13, he played for Poland’s Jastrzębski Węgiel in the PlusLiga and then for Turkey's İstanbul BBSK during the 2013–2014 season in the Turkish Volleyball League.
+During 2011–13, he played for Poland's Jastrzębski Węgiel in the PlusLiga and then for Turkey's İstanbul BBSK during the 2013–2014 season in the Turkish Volleyball League.
 While playing in Istanbul, BBSK reached the Final Four of the CEV Challenge Cup.

 In 2014 he returned to PlusLiga, this time playing for Asseco Resovia Rzeszów.
 In April 2015 he achieved title of Polish Champion with club from Rzeszów.